 Love code, love creating amazing things?
-Bored of the same on product day after day or the pain of constant legacy systems?
+Bored of the same old product day after day or the constant pain of legacy systems?
 You need to work with amazing people, you need a new challenge, you need to work with Razor!

 Working at Razor

 When you join Razor, you can expect to be among like minded people.
 Our hiring process puts as much emphasis on attitude and aptitude as it does on existing skills and previous experience, because… well, why wouldn’t we?
 We need people who understand how to solve problems, not just follow instructions.
 We need people who understand the commercial implications of the decisions they make.
 We need people who can not only challenge, but also be challenged.